apache/druid/docs/querying/set-query-context.md

 3. **Context parameters you set in your query** — whether in the JSON `context` object or included directly in your queries, these override both the built-in defaults and the runtime properties.
 4. **SET statements** — when using SET, any parameters you set with `SET key = value;` commands take the highest precedence and override all other settings.

-This also means that higher precedence values overwrite lower ones.
 For example, if you set a parameter both in the runtime properties and in your query, Druid will use the value you set in the query.

-So if you don’t set a parameter anywhere, Druid uses the built-in default.
+If you don’t set a parameter anywhere, Druid uses the built-in default.
 If you set it as a runtime property, that overrides the built-in default.
-But if you explicitly set the parameter in your query or with a SET statement, that value overrides all others.
+If you explicitly set the parameter in your query, that value overrides all others.

 ## Learn more

+For more information, see the following topics:

 - [Query context reference](query-context-reference.md) for available query context parameters.
 - [SQL query context](sql-query-context.md) for SQL-specific context parameters.
 - [Multi-stage query context](../multi-stage-query/reference.md#context-parameters) for context parameters specific to SQL-based ingestion.